“The level of radiation and pollution outside the Dome remain lethal.”

 But the Dome’s rules clearly won’t permit this to happen, so the mothers-to-be must venture out onto Earth to carry their creations full term.
 Their furry offspring will need a teacher to absorb all of the humanity’s existing knowledge.
 So Eve recruits her grandfather Opa (George Bartenieff) and the four fugitives make their way onto the planet’s wild outdoors, hoping to live long enough to give birth to a new race of humans.
 That new race will be different from us.
 It will be Other Than We.

-Written by Karen Malpede in the months following Trump’s election, and directed by Bob Balaban, Other Than We reaches outside the boundaries of the known and familiar.
+Written by Karen Malpede in the months following Trump’s election, Other Than We reaches outside the boundaries of the known and familiar.
 Fittingly staged at La MaMa Experimental Theatre Club, it questions the origins of consciousness and thrives on the thrill of creating a better human species.

 Witty and clever, the script does not attempt to draw a complete picture of this dystopian reality, but rather paints broad strokes of gloom and doom, leaving spectators to fill in the blanks with their imagination.
 Why was the neuroscientist demoted?
 Was the radiation-free puree really radiation free?
 And while we may not be convinced that one can imbue developing fetuses with post-Homo sapiens’ features, we want to believe that mending our species is indeed possible—along with birthing furry babies on a barren hot earth, recovering from environmental catastrophies.
 We want our species to persist—even if in a new unfamiliar form!